Broilers vs. Roasting Pans

 Broilers have two separate pieces: a deep solid lower pan called a drip pan and a slotted upper pan.
 A roasting pan can be a single deep pan or a deep pan with a lid.
 Some roasters come with a metal rack inside for elevating meat.
 Both roasting pans and broiling pans can be made out of the same materials.
 The most commonly used materials are stainless steel and hard-anodized aluminum.
 Other materials that are commonly used are enameled steel, enameled cast iron, aluminum, and copper; some pans have nonstick finishes.
 Disposable pans made of aluminum foil are also available.

-In and out.
-Both broiler pans and roasting pans are used for cooking meat, seafood, poultry and vegetables.
+Both broiler pans and roasting pans are used for cooking meat, seafood, poultry, and vegetables.
 Broiling pans allow easy access for marinating and glazing food while extracting excess fat.
 A broiler’s drip pan allows juices to flow away from the meat and traps the liquid, storing it for later use or disposal.
 Roasting pans work well for many chicken and beef dishes that need to baste in their own juices to prevent drying out.
-While not exactly low calorie, slow cooking large cuts of meat in a roasting pan keeps the meat tender and juicy.
+While not exactly a low calorie cooking method, slow cooking large cuts of meat in a roasting pan keeps the meat tender and juicy.